AllieStewart/Note-Taker-Express/README.md

 ## Usage
 Simply click on the link and watch the magic happen. </br>
-Link to the website: https://note-taker-express-ajs-3539f0205c88.herokuapp.com </br>
+Link to the website: OFFLINE </br>

 ## What I Have Learned
 I learned a lot about connecting back-end functionality to the front-end. </br>